|Location:||New Zealand – South Island|

 - 24 hour, seven days per week operation

-- Total temperature and humidity control
+- Critical temperature and humidity control requirements

 - VAV system served by single AHU